unckan/ckanext-push-errors/README.md

 To create a webhook in Slack:
  - Create a new channel if you want to send this notifications to a new channel.
 If not, you can use any existing channel.
  - Good look with this incredible complex way to create a webhook: https://api.slack.com/messaging/webhooks
+ - Probably going to https://api.slack.com/apps/YOUR-APP-ID/incoming-webhooks URL will help you.

 ## Tests